 - Mobile Devices

 The left-side Traffic Sources menu includes the following additional options that may be useful to investigate:

 Note: AdWords is a paid Google service that allows you to pay fees to get your site to come up in the paid advertising slots at the top of the search results for a given term.
-The university has only used AdWords in limited capacity, but if you would like to discuss the possibility of using this tool to buy keywords in Google, contact the Web Manager.
+The university has only used AdWords in a limited capacity, but if you would like to discuss the possibility of using this tool to buy keywords in Google, contact the Web Manager.

 The left-side Content menu includes the following additional options that may be useful to investigate:

 - Content Drilldown

 - Top Exit Pages

 Another left-side menu option that may be worth investigating is Goals.
 Google Analytics allows you to identify goal pages that you can track to determine when visitors have completed an action you want to track, such as a registration or a confirmation.
 There may be other creative ways to use the goals construct to meet your tracking needs.

 The Custom Reports section allows you to design a Google Analytics report featuring only the metrics you need to track.
 You can track your custom reports in the My Customizations section and create custom segments of the university site to track using the Advanced Segments tool.